MichaelCurrin/dev-cheatsheets/cheatsheets/data/json.md

 ## Conversion

-From JSON-formatted string to object and then from object back to JSON-formatted string.
+Within a programming language, convert a JSON-formatted string to data structure and then back to a string.

 ### JavaScript